pivotal-cf/docs-phd-ds/troubleshooting.md

 id="ssh"></a></p>
 <h1>Accessing Pivotal HD Cluster Instance virtual machines using SSH</h1>
 <p>Although it is not usually necessary to access machines within a Pivotal HD cluster directly, there may be troubleshooting situations where you need to access a cluster machine using SSH.
 To access these machines, you need to locate the Piovtal HD Service Instance ID for the cluster and then use that information to get a list of cluster IP addresses you can use for ssh access. </p>
-<p>Pivotal HD Data Services creates these Service Instance IDs when it pre-creates cluster instances.
-When a user creates a cluster instance using Pivotal HD Data Services, the user creates a service instance name for the cluster.
-Internally, Pivotal HD Data Services maps this user-defined name to the cluster instance ID. </p>
+<p>Pivotal HD Service creates these Service Instance IDs when it pre-creates cluster instances.
+When a user creates a cluster instance using Pivotal HD Service, the user creates a service instance name for the cluster.
+Internally, Pivotal HD Service maps this user-defined name to the cluster instance ID. </p>
 <p>To determine which Virtual Machines are associated with a specific Service Instance, take the following steps to look up the mapping:</p>
 <ol>
 <li>Log into the Pivotal CF command line instance that manages your Pivotal CF deployment.</li>